Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Derivation of the Fluence Estimator and its Uncertainty

 \subsubsection{Noise Fluence Estimator}

-The evaluation of the signal estimator requires the knowledge of the estimator of the noise fluence.
-We estimate the noise by sampling the trace in $N\approx60$ noise windows.
-Each i-th window provides a measured noise amplitude $n_i$, that, as described in sec.\ \ref{sec:rice_theo}, we assume to be Rayleigh-distributed.
-The variable $(n_i/\sigma)^2$ follows a chi-square distribution having two degrees of freedom.
-Thus, the random variable $T=\sum_{i=0}^{N-1}(n_i/\sigma)^2$ follows a chi-square distribution having $DF=2\,N$, that for large $N$ can be approximated by a normal distribution having mean value $\mu=2\,N$ and variance Var=4\,N. We define the estimator of the noise fluence as the sample mean of the squared noise amplitudes:
+Estimating the signal fluence requires a noise fluence estimator.
+We sample the noise trace in $N$ windows, each yielding a noise amplitude \( n_i \) assumed to be Rayleigh-distributed.
+Each \( (n_i/\sigma)^2 \) follows a chi-square distribution with two DF, so the sum \( T = \sum_{i=0}^{N-1}(n_i/\sigma)^2 \) follows a chi-square distribution with \( 2N \) DF, approximated by a normal distribution with mean \( \mu = 2N \) and variance \( \mathrm{Var} = 4N \) for large \( N \).
+The noise fluence estimator is the sample mean of the squared noise amplitudes: